rendering of Geary Boulevard

 Would new zoning require changes to existing buildings?

-No, changes to existing buildings would not be required when zoning is updated.
-Owners would maintain the same discretion and control over their property that they have today.
+No, changes to existing buildings or demolition of existing buildings would not be required when the zoning is updated.
+Owners would maintain the same control over their property that they have today.
+However, if a property owner chose to rebuild their property, the rezoning may allow for more homes on a single parcel than were allowed previously.

 How will this impact historic buildings?

-New zoning would not force any changes to historic buildings.
-Listed historic resources will continue to be subject to certain protections and the rezoning policies include policies meant to encourage or require continued preservation of designated historic resources.
-The City has started work on the San Francisco Citywide Cultural Resources Survey (SF Survey), a multi-year effort to protect our cultural heritage by identifying and documenting places and resources of cultural, historical, and architectural importance to San Francisco’s diverse communities.
+Listed historic resources will continue to be subject to protections.
+The rezoning encourages or in certain cases requires continued preservation of designated historic resources.
+The City is continuing to diligently carry-out the San Francisco Citywide Cultural Resources Survey (SF Survey), a multi-year effort to protect our cultural heritage by identifying and documenting places and resources of cultural, historical, and architectural importance to San Francisco’s diverse communities.
+In addition, a bolstered historic landmark program continues to identify and designate our most important historic resources and confer both recognition and protection.

 How will this work impact housing?